doublesecretagency/craft-googlemaps/docs/graphql/types/address.md

 ### `raw`

-[_GoogleMaps_Raw_](/graphql/raw-type/) - The original data used to create this Address Model.
-Contains the full response from the original Google API call.
+_GoogleMaps_Raw_ - The original data used to create this Address Model.
+Contains the full JSON response from the original Google API call.

 ### `name`